Spur Change Data-Metrics

 Steamboat Springs Waste Hauler Reporting Data

 The following data metrics are aggregated from waste hauler tonnage reports.
-The tonnage data is divided into two sectors being residential and commercial, and includes major waste categories of trash, recyclables, and organics.
 The reported tonnages of waste were collected from within the City of Steamboat Springs by licensed local haulers in accordance with Ordinance 2871 of municipal code Chapter 19 Solid Waste.

-For purposes of this report, residential is defined as single‐family homes or duplexes receiving curbside cart collection services and commercial is defined as multifamily residential triplexes or larger units and any non‐residential customer including but not limited to stores, hotels, markets, special events, offices, restaurants, warehouses, institutions, and community and government operations receiving waste collection services provided via roll-offs, dumpsters, and carts.
+The 2nd Quarter 2023 report hosts a change from tracking waste by sector to tracking waste by container for more accuracy in reporting.
+For purposes of this report, carts is defined as receiving curbside cart collection services (may include single‐family homes, duplexes, and non-residential properties) and dumpsters is defined as receiving waste collection services provided via roll-offs, compactors, and dumpsters (may include multifamily residential triplexes or larger units and any non‐residential customer including but not limited to stores, hotels, markets, special events, offices, restaurants, warehouses, institutions, and community and government operations).
 The major categories of waste are defined as follows:

 - Recyclables consists of mixed paper, cardboard, plastic containers, glass containers, aluminum cans, steel/tin cans, scrap metal, aggregate, and contaminants.